GSA/idmanagement.gov/_playbooks/playbook-dira.md

 ![Figure 9:  The DIRA Process from Data Collection to Ongoing Assessment]({{site.baseurl}}/assets/playbooks/dira/figure9.jpg)

+**Figure 9:  The DIRA Process from Data Collection to Ongoing Assessment**

 ![Figure 10: Describes the DIRA Process Flow from the Data Collection Phase to the Ongoing Assessment Phase]({{site.baseurl}}/assets/playbooks/dira/figure10.jpg)

+**Figure 10: Describes the DIRA Process Flow from the Data Collection Phase to the Ongoing Assessment Phase**

 ![Figure 11: A Six-Step Process of What is Required to Implement a DIRA]({{site.baseurl}}/assets/playbooks/dira/figure11.jpg)

+**Figure 11: A Six-Step Process of What is Required to Implement a DIRA**

 ## 2. Digital Identity Acceptance Statement Example Template